jeremiah-shaulov/office_spirit_mysql/README.md

 /**	Start transaction.
 	To start regular transaction, call `startTrx()` without parameters.
 	To start READONLY transaction, pass `{readonly: true}`.
-	To start distributed transaction, pass `{xa: true}`.
+	To start distributed transaction, pass `{xaId1: '...'}`.
-	The XA transaction Id will be generated automatically.
-It will be available through `conn.xaId`.
+	The XA transaction Id consists of 2 parts: `xaId1` - string that you provide, and `conn.connectionId` that will be appended automatically.
  **/
-function MyConn.startTrx(options?: {readonly?: boolean, xa?: boolean}): Promise<void>;
+function MyConn.startTrx(options?: {readonly?: boolean, xaId1?: string}): Promise<void>;

 /**	Creates transaction savepoint, and returns Id number of this new savepoint.
 	Then you can call `conn.rollback(pointId)`.
  **/
 function MyConn.savepoint(): Promise<number>;

-/**	If the current transaction started with `{xa: true}`, this function prepares the 2-phase commit.
+/**	If the current transaction started with `{xaId1: '...'}`, this function prepares the 2-phase commit.
 	If this function succeeded, the transaction will be saved on the server till you call `commit()`.
 	The saved transaction can survive server restart and unexpected halt.
 	You need to commit it as soon as possible, all the locks that it holds will be released.